 How Much Money is Bet on the Super Bowl

 The most popular sport to bet on is the NFL, making the Super Bowl one of the most bet on individual events in all of sports each year.
-This was evident again this past year as $179.8 million was wagered on Super Bowl LVI at Nevada sportsbooks.
-This year was the biggest betting day in the history of the state, blowing the previous record of $158 million in 2018 out of the water.
+This was evident again this past year as $153 million was wagered on Super Bowl LVII at Nevada sportsbooks.
 Sports betting is here to stay and appears to be growing at a high rate.
 With many states legalizing betting it was unclear how the change might impact one of Vegas’s biggest draws.
 The answer for the Super Bowl at least seems to be that legalization elsewhere has only helped Nevada’s sports betting bottom line.

 The Nevada State Gaming Control Board releases their Super Bowl numbers from 190 sportsbooks across the state around 24 hours after the game, at which point we will update our information.